SFPC/sfpc.github.io/_faqs/philosophy-and-pedagogy.md

 ### What other schools like this exist?

-Here’s a list of short, non-degree granting schools: [Hacker School](https://www.hackerschool.com/), [Code Fellows](http://www.codefellows.org/), [Starter League](http://www.starterleague.com/).
+Here’s a list of short, non-degree granting programs to learn coding: [The Recurse Center](https://www.recurse.com/), [ScriptEd](https://www.scripted.org/), [Women Who Code](https://www.womenwhocode.com).
 There’s also places like [The Brooklyn institute](http://thebrooklyninstitute.com/), [LA Game Space](http://lagamespace.org/), [Kitchen Table Coders](http://kitchentablecoders.com/).
-We are very happy that our alumni are starting their own schools such as [School of Ma in Berlin](http://schoolofma.org/), and [OF Course in New York](http://www.ofcourse.io/).
+We are very happy that our alumni are starting their own schools such as [School of Ma in Berlin](http://schoolofma.org/), and [OF Course in Shanghai](http://www.ofcourse.io/).
 [Teachablefile](http://www.teachablefile.org/) is a huge list of artist-run schools.
 The book, [Art School: Propositions for the 21st Century](http://www.amazon.com/Art-School-Propositions-21st-Century/dp/0262134934), is a good intro to alternative art schools.

 ### Who started the school?